Virial theorem: Time averaging

 This general result is useful for complex gravitating systems such as planetary systems or galaxies.

 A simple application of the virial theorem concerns galaxy clusters.
 If a region of space is unusually full of galaxies, it is safe to assume that they have been together for a long time, and the virial theorem can be applied.
 Doppler effect measurements give lower bounds for their relative velocities, and the virial theorem gives a lower bound for the total mass of the cluster, including any dark matter.

 If the ergodic hypothesis holds for the system under consideration, the averaging need not be taken over time; an ensemble average can also be taken, with equivalent results.

 In quantum mechanics

-Although originally derived for classical mechanics, the virial theorem also holds for quantum mechanics, as first shown by Vladimir Fock using the Ehrenfest theorem.
+The fact that the Virial theorem also applies to quantum mechanics was first sketched in the Dreimännerarbeit in 1926.
+It was later proven in the Schrödinger formalism by Finkelstein in 1928, and using variational techniques by Vladimir Fock in 1930.